Oregon Tax Court: Regular Division

 One advantage of having this separate court is that the judge and staff become quite familiar with taxation issues and property valuation issues.
 This effort attempts to make these types of cases more efficient and the rulings more consistent.

 Property tax appeals

 A common type of case brought to the Tax Court is a dispute related to property valuation.
 In property tax cases, the issue is rarely related to the rate of tax.
-It is almost always related to the valuation of the property by the county tax assessor.
 These cases are often complicated due to the judgments that must be made regarding what the value of a given piece of property might be.

 Oversight

 As with all state courts within Oregon, supervision of the Tax Court lies with the Chief Justice of the Oregon Supreme Court.
 Additionally, decisions by the Tax Court are eligible for appeal to the Oregon Supreme Court, not to the Oregon Court of Appeals.